 After college, I worked at a local newspaper for a couple years, but eventually moved out of state and realized I didn’t want to go back to the newspaper industry.
 Serendipitously I found this opportunity to write creatively for KRose and jumped on it.
 Although the content and style of writing is quite different, my background prepared me to be able to take loads of information and organize it in a way that will make sense to readers.

 Headlines used to be one of the most difficult parts of writing for me.
 You have to make a short statement that clearly describes what the reader is about to see.
 When you are working on a blog post or an email headline, consider the U’s.
 A headline needs to be: Useful, Urgent, Unique, and Ultra-Specific.
 Ask yourself: What is this piece about?
 Who is it speaking to?
 What makes it newsworthy?
 How can you describe it in less than 70 characters?

 I rarely write a headline before completing the piece.
 Often what I am writing will evolve and take different form based on how the workflow maps out.
 It’s much easier to answer the above questions when you have a finished article.
 There is only one reason someone will click your link and read any of the copy.
 That reason is a well-written headline.
 You should spend more of your time considering the headline than writing the piece.

 Headlines are super important, but only one aspect of writing copy.
 We will be tackling websites and copy in April, so stay tuned for even more insights into how you can create great copy for you business’s blog, website, emails, and social media posts.
 You will learn how to beat writer’s block, how to prepare for a blog post, and much more.
 Organization is key to all of these topics.
 Check out our blog about Becoming an Organization Master and use the advice as you develop your copywriting plans.
-Join the KRose Marketing Community on Facebook to share insights, tips, questions, answers and offer support with like-minded entrepreneurs.
+Like KRose Marketing on Facebook to share insights, tips, questions, answers and offer support with like-minded entrepreneurs.